wpswings/woo-gift-cards-lite/readme.md

 *  **Variable Price:** Different prices for different durations

 **4)**  **Flexible Delivery Options**
 The gift cards WooCommerce plugin provides you with two different methods - Email and Downloadable, to deliver gift cards.
 You can select either as per your convenience.
 If you select the email method, the customer will need to enter the email of the recipient while buying the gift card.
 The card will be sent to the recipient's email.
 Or you can choose the downloadable feature.
+With this option you can download gift card.
 In the downloadable delivery method gift card, an email will be sent to the buyer.

 **5)** **WPML Multilingual Support**
 The WooCommerce plugin gift card has WPML support, which means it can work in your local language.
 Furthermore, you can also use the Loco Translate plugin to translate the strings into another language.